The Problem with Community College Placement Tests

 Hope for the Future

-Fortunately, in the midst of much bleak news on placement exams, there is a bright spot in the recent study.
+Fortunately, amid much bleak news on placement exams, there is a bright spot in the recent study.
 Researchers also looked at ways to change the system to make it more accurate and conducive to increased completion rates.
 Some states are also becoming innovative in the way they approach college readiness.
-For example, Education Week reports that North Carolina is now working with College Board to design a new type of interactive exam that will better reflect the curriculum taught in the state.
+For example, Education Week reports that North Carolina is now working with the College Board to design a new type of interactive exam that will better reflect the curriculum taught in the state.

 New Jersey has plans to factor high school grades into examination scores.
-A community college in Texas is also using a similar system for students that fall into the “grey” zone of college readiness.
-Other schools are trying new ideas like providing online study guides for placement exams and offering remedial coursework in tandem with college classes for students that do require additional help.
+A community college in Texas also uses a similar system for students who fall into the “grey” zone of college readiness.
+Other schools are trying new ideas like providing online study guides for placement exams and offering remedial coursework in tandem with college classes for students who require additional help.

-College readiness is an important factor in college success, but measuring readiness is an imperfect process.
-Perhaps research like this will help educators find the most effective ways for measuring readiness to provide students with the best chance of success in the future.
+College readiness is an essential factor in college success, but measuring readiness is an imperfect process.
+Perhaps research like this will help educators find the most effective ways to measure readiness to provide students with the best chance of success in the future.

 Additional Resources [+]